 AWS CodeBuild is commonly utilized as a Continuous Integration server.
 This tool compiles source code, runs tests, and produces software packages that are ready for deployment.

 Its an open source free tool that allows to integrate numerous processes of software development life cycle in one place, including build, document, test, package, stage, deploy, static analysis and much more.
 Jenkins is well-extensible with the huge ecosystem of more than 100 plugins and integration.

 Gitlab CI is an easy-to-use and scalable part of Gitlab that allows development teams to perform their tasks faster by setting up their own runners that are applications that process the builds, with all dependencies which are pre-installed.

 Being the important instrument of the CI/CD process, Docker makes the creation and deployment of applications much easier by utilizing packages, called containers that are isolated one from another.
 In the context of CI/CD use, Dockers allow developers to easily pack, ship, and run any application as a lightweight, portable, self-sufficient container, which can virtually run anywhere.

 This tool allows for the automation of software development workflows directly into the code repository and collaborate on pull requests and issues.
 GitHub Actions enabled our development teams to write individual tasks, called actions, and combine them to create a custom automated workflows where CI and CD capabilities can be also created.

 CI/CD practices may significantly improve the development capabilities of your project and bring tangible results to your business.
 The correct approach to get an entire scope of CI/CD benefits is to trust the professionals to do it for you.

 If you are looking for a software development team to develop a solution for your business, let us become your reliable offshore technology partner.
-Axon has years of experience in developing custom software solutions for both public and private entities from various business domains by utilizing technologies and approaches that are time-tested.
+Axon has years of experience in custom software development for both public and private entities from various business domains by utilizing technologies and approaches that are time-tested.